allesmi/hello/README.md

 Firstly I had to add `BuildRequires:` lines for `gcc`, `make`, and `gettext`.
 After building `fedpkg` complains about installed but unpackaged files which where then added under the `%files` section in `hello.spec`.

 When `fedpkg` completes successfully  I can check for correctness with `rpmlint hello.spec results_hello/2.10/1.fc36/hello-2.10*.{x86_64,src}.rpm`.

+## Flatpak

+Following the tutorial at [Building your first Flatpak](https://docs.flatpak.org/en/latest/first-build.html).
+It uses a shell script (`hello.sh`) until I know how to run the autoconf toolchain of the GNU hello project with flatpak modules.